Schools partially open with enhanced social distancing measures.

 - This is NOT PSD's preference.
-The district would be ordered into this phase by state and/or health officials, depending on public health conditions and orders.
 It's anticipated this phase will be necessary if the total number of people in a group/space is limited to 10.

-- Most students will engage in a 100 percent remote-learning environment four days per week, following Phase One remote learning expectations.
+- Most students will engage in a 100% remote-learning environment four days per week, following Phase One remote learning expectations.

 - Provide consistency and easy access to a student's remote learning resources in one place via online learning pages.
 For example, an elementary teacher's page may feature messages from the teacher, and links to Google Classroom, Microsoft Teams, other learning applications.

-- Smaller, select groups of students will meet for in-person learning, while following social distancing protocols (face coverings, maintaining at least 6 feet of separation, washing hands frequently, etc.).
+- Smaller, select groups of students will meet for in-person learning, while following social distancing protocols.

-- Mental health services and supports will be available.
+- Mental health services and supports are available.

-- Students learn at home, following their remote learning expectations, and have scheduled check-ins at school in small groups with their teacher.
+- Students have remote learning, following remote learning expectations, and have scheduled check-ins at school in small groups with their teacher.
 Frequency and length of check-ins is based on health guidelines and orders.

 - Service providers will collaborate with teachers to offer support for students.

-- It is likely that nonessential visitors, volunteers and activities may be restricted at schools.
+- Nonessential visitors, volunteers and activities may be restricted at schools.

 Middle and High Schools